wrkdev/custom-api/README.md

 * You have installed the latest version of `nodejs`.
 * You have created a `Mongodb Atlas` account.
     * Follow the instructions [here](https://docs.atlas.mongodb.com/getting-started/) to get started with Mongodb Atlas.
+    * Create the following collections: tasks, posts.
+* You will need to create your own SSL Certificate.
+* Navigate to the config/certs folder and run this command:
+    `openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 3650`
+* You will then need to add the passphrase created to the .env.

 ## Installing Custom-API